Great Decisions FAQ

 The first "Great Decisions" group was launched in Portland, Oregon in 1954 by FPA's Vice President Roger Mastrude.
 Based on the so-called "Avon" model of face-to-face, active and informal conversation, participants would read a fact sheet on each of the eight topics before meetings, where they aired their respective views and opinions.
 FPA would tally up opinion ballots and report the results to the Department of State.
 The program gained media attention, was picked up by local schools, and soon gained national attention.

 The Great Decisions Television Series airs on PBS stations across the United States and is also available in HD.
-For airing dates and location, visit the Television Series web page.

 The Frank R. Cella Memorial Award acknowledges the achievement of individual Great Decisions discussion groups.
 The Award is not meant for ranking discussion groups, instead, it allows FPA to acknowledge five individual groups and share their contributions and example with the rest of the Great Decisions network.